usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.2 PKI Certificate {#s-5-2}

-All certificates issued to support PIV private keys (e.g., PIV authentication, card authentication, digital signature, and key management certificates) SHALL be issued in accordance with [[COMMON]](../_Appendix/references.md#ref-COMMON).
+All certificates issued to support PIV private keys (i.e., PIV authentication, card authentication, digital signature, and key management certificates) SHALL be issued in accordance with [[COMMON]](../_Appendix/references.md#ref-COMMON).
 CAs and registration authorities can either be operated by departments and agencies or be outsourced to PKI service providers.
 For a list of PKI service providers that have been approved to operate under [[COMMON]](../_Appendix/references.md#ref-COMMON), see <https://www.idmanagement.gov>.